 ALPENA - Sunset Elementary School sat vacant for eight years before reopening last year for homeschool students.
 Now, the building will be fully occupied for the 2019-20 school year.

 The Northeast Michigan Community Service Agency

-The Northeast Michigan Comminanty Service Agency is leasing five classrooms as Sumset for its preschool program.
-One of the classrooms will be used as an office NEMCSA will also use an outside storage unit, Mary Lyon, assistant supermembent of business and operations for Alpena Public Schools, said at Monday's distinct Property Committee meeting, NEMCSA is paving the district \$100 a month for the storage unit.
+The Notineast Micrigan Community Service Agency is leasing five classrooms at Sunset for its preschool program.
+One of the classrooms will be used as an office NEMCSA will also use an outside storage unit, Mary Lyon, assistant superintendent of business and operations for Alpeina Public Schools, said at Monday's distinct Property Commuttee meeting.
+NEMCSA is paying the district \$100 a month for the storage unit.

 the district \$100 a month for the storage unit.

-They moved some classrooms out of Lincoln (Elementary) and Ella White (Elementary).
+"They moved some classrooms out of Lincoln (Elementary) and Ella White (Elementary)."
 Lyon said.
 "It kind of centralizes their little group."

-District Supernitendent John VanWagoner said some work was completed to the classrooms.
-An asbestos abatement company came in and removed tiles had were becoming implied in a classroom and new carpet squares were installed in that room.
+District Superintendent John VanWagoner said some work was completed to the classrooms.
+An asbestos abatement company came in and removed tiles that were becoming unglaed in a classroom and new carpet squares were installed in that room.
 "They're all moved in."
 VanWagoner said of NEMC-SA.

 A separate locking system will be installed so there's a separation between NEMCSA and the homeschool program.
-VanWagoner said NEMCSA agreed to pay for program.
-Value agency and armed door system, so, if a pre-school student pushes that door, an alarm will go off.
+VanWagoner said NEMCSA agreed to pay for that.

+The group will use an alarmed door system, so, if a pre-school student pushes that door, an alarm will go off.
 Staff can use that door with a keypad system.
-Sunset closed in 2010 because of declining enrollment, radiciship reogram.
-Valivageorer said enrollment is still catgoing for the upcoming school year, so it sail two clear how many homeschool students will attend in 2019-20.
-"It's a real win-win," VaniWagoner said.
-"That building is at full capacity and ready to rock for the school year, it's exciting to really see.
-They see that as a home that they want to continue to grow and expand."
+Sunset closed in 2010 because of declining enrollment.

-News File Photo Students are seen in the homeschool program at set Elementary in this February 2019 file photo.
+News File Photo Students are seen in the homeschool program at Sun-set Elementary in this February 2019 file photo.